thibaudclement/cs269i/docs/lecture-15.md

 _**Fake money all-pay auction**_

-- Used in Aviad's masters program (Tel-Aviv University)
+- Used in Aviad's masters program (Tel-Aviv University).
-- Each student gets a budget of 100 pts, and bids on various courses
+- Each student gets a budget of 100 pts, and bids on various courses.
 - Why all-pay?
 (Far from strategyproof):
-    - Losing a real-money auction (I keep the money I don't spend)
+    - Losing a real-money auction (I keep the money I don't spend).
-    - Losing a fake-money auction (I keep fake money I don't spend)
+    - Losing a fake-money auction (I keep fake money I don't spend).
-- Difficult to express complex preferences, such as	“I want either CS269i or CS256”
+- Difficult to express complex preferences, such as	“I want either CS269i or CS256”.

 _**Competitive equilibrium from equal incomes**_

-- Give each agent a budget of 1 (fake money);
+- Give each agent a budget of 1 (fake money).
 - Find prices (for courses) + allocation (schedules) such that:
     - Every course is either exactly full or [0-priced and under-demanded].
     - Every student allocated favorite schedule can afford given budget constraint.
-- Note: with fake money, agents maximize value subject to budget constraint.
-This is different from Lecture 6 where they maximized utility = value-price.
+- _**Note:** with fake money, agents maximize value subject to budget constraint.
+This is different from Lecture 6 where they maximized utility = value-price._
 - “Strategyproof in the large”, i.e. approximately strategyproof for large markets.
 The intuition is:
     - You get optimal schedule given prices.
     - In a large market, each student a has small effect on prices.
-- Parero optimal.
+- Pareto optimal.
 - Fair (“equal budgets” \(\rightarrow\) envy-free).
 - Caveat: such a CEEI often doesn’t exist!